Gluten Free Sourdough Bread RecipeCrusty, Tangy, and Made with Whole Grain Flours

 And that pleasure is not limited to only the craft of wheated sourdough baking.
 It is entirely possible to bake a gluten free, whole grain, tasty sourdough loaf and once more enjoy the smell and taste of real fresh-baked bread.

-Like most gluten-free bread recipes, it works a little differently than traditional wheat sourdough.
-Before you begin, it helps to understand what sourdough can (and cannot) do without gluten, and how this recipe builds structure back into the dough.
+Like most gluten-free bread recipes, this recipe works a little differently than traditional sourdough.
+Before you begin, it helps to understand what bread can (and cannot) do without gluten, and how to compensate for the differences.

 Gluten free sourdough bread